jake-knerr/jakes-dictionary/README.md

 #### Tenured Grad Student

 one who has been in graduate school for 10 years because they are a "ten-yeared" student.

-Also, can refer to a seventh-year student because they have most likely been around longer than any untentured faculty.
+Can also refer to a seventh-year student because they have most likely been around longer than any untentured faculty.

 #### Ternary Operator, Conditional Operator